Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-system.md

 In some situations, it is needed to construct the greatest lower bound for more than two types, in which case the greatest lower bound operator $\GLB(T_1, T_2, \ldots, T_N)$ is defined as $\GLB(T_1, \GLB(T_2, \ldots, T_N))$.

 TODO(It is probably order-dependent or needs to be proven otherwise)

+### Explicit-type-directed conversions

+An expression occurrence is checked with an *expected type* $T$ when $T$ is supplied by the surrounding syntactic context or by an overload candidate currently being checked.
+Ordinarily, an expression with type $S$ is compatible with expected type $T$ when $S <: T$.
+In specifically defined cases, an expression may also be compatible with $T$ through an *expected-type-directed conversion*.

+An expected-type-directed conversion permits an expression occurrence to produce a value of the expected target type when ordinary compatibility does not hold.
+The concrete conversion rule defines the resulting value and its runtime behavior.

+Every expected-type-directed conversion rule must specify:

+- the expression forms to which it applies;
+- the contexts in which it is available;
+- its expected target type;
+- its applicability conditions;
+- the type and behavior of the resulting expression;
+- whether it may be composed with other conversions;
+- any effect its use has on overload resolution.

+Expected-type-directed conversions are local and apply only to the specific expression occurrences; they do not introduce additional subtyping relations or change the type of the same expression in other places.

+Expected-type-directed conversions are not implicitly closed under composition or subtyping.
+In particular, if an expression may be converted to type $T$ and $T <: U$, this does not imply that the expression may be converted to $U$.
+Several conversions may be composed only when such composition is explicitly permitted by every applicable rule.

 ### Type approximation